ViralTexts/gtr-clusters/clusters/18710629-sn84026753-ExplorationsAtJerusalem.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-, the men sities.
+the men sities.
 Looking not more than sixty
 barely saving themselves.
 They at once years of age, he is past that period by
 ru hed up, and told the sergeant that they half a score, and still may have twenty
 had found the bottomless pit.
 I went years to live.
-Of
+Of a
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vtu:batch_vtu_irasburg_ver01:data:sn83025667:00280777821:1871062701:0318/pct:51.290500,89.008043,22.295442,2.187103/!600,600/0/default.jpg"/>
 </td>